 Pokemon: She has numerous Grass Pokemon kicking around her Gym, but in this battle she uses a Weepinbell, a Tangela and a Gloom, who is her most prized Pokemon and is, in fact, the source of her secret ingredient for her perfumes.

 Plot: Ash, Misty and Brock arrive in the massive Celadon City.
 As they gaze in awe at the skyscrapers, Misty and Brock are suddenly captivated by the aroma of perfume.
 The scent leads Brock to a perfume shop where he gawks at the girls at the counter.
 Ash wants to get going to the Gym when he notices that Misty and Pikachu are in the store trying out various types of perfume.

 She’s about to buy some when Ash bursts in and tells her not to buy it because ‘Perfume is a waste of money, and it stinks!’
-The store manager comes in and states that she resents Ash’s remark.
+The store manager comes in, furious at Ash’s remark.
 She asks if Ash is insinuating that she overcharges her customers for poor-quality perfume.
 Ash tries to save face by saying that all perfume is a waste of money, because ‘all it does is turn guys into zombies,’ like Brock.

 Meanwhile, Team Rocket breaks into the Gym to steal the secret perfume formula.
 While they’re searching for it, they stumble upon a sleeping Gloom.
 After James accidentally wakes it up, he attacks it with Koffing’s Poison Gas.
 Shockingly, not only is Gloom unaffected, it actually sucks up the gas with no problem.